contanpe/PSCI/Theory Roadmap and Abstract.md

 sin, the magnetic wave,
 and cos, the electric wave. -- TO EXPAND

+Todo: Explain sin and cos as the magnetic and electric field and why they are unidirectional (Longitudinal vs Transverse movement).

 Todo: Add a correct, critically thought out explanation of all of Planck's constants, solely derived from the existing constants, being derivated from an equation that includes time's pulse.
-Expand on individualization of consciousness (*"Then you appeared: The Now, perceiving itself anew."*), explain particle creation and the source waves and where they stem from.
-Explain how a particle comes to be.
-Explain sin and cos as the magnetic and electric field.
-Explain the sine wave.
-Expand on how phi comes from the Now.
-Expand on how phi uses now to create Euler through the pi representation. explain vortex mathematics.
-Elaborate on the origin of Frequency and Vibration.
+Expand on individualization of consciousness (*"Then you appeared: The Now, perceiving itself anew."*),

 **The Creation of a "Particle"**

+Todo: Elaborate on particle creation.

 Recall the "Chaos Operator" formula, where: